pkoning2/pydecnet/pydecnet/README.txt

 handling somewhat like the DECnet "permanent database" but with syntax similar to Unix commands.

-- An implementation in Python of Johnny Bilquist's bridge, ported from his C program.
+- An implementation in Python of Johnny Billquist's bridge, ported from his C program.
 While this is not actually DECnet it is supporting infrastructure and handy for testing.